jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 - __Error__
 - __Warning__

-The availability of execution commands may also be dependent on the particular application.
-For instance a media player or debugger or other user application.
-So it may also depend on what a diagram tries to express.

-Further down each execution command and execution state is explained separately.

 ### Execution Commands & States

 Which execution commands could be invoke, may depend on the execution state a command is in.
 When a command has *finished*, it might not be possible to *play* it again.
 When a command would be *not runnable*, it might not be an option to *play* at all.